SumoLogic/terraform-provider-sumologic/website/docs/r/monitor.html.markdown

 - `group_notifications` - (Optional) Whether or not to group notifications for individual items that meet the trigger condition.
 Defaults to true.
 - `playbook` - (Optional - Beta) Notes such as links and instruction to help you resolve alerts triggered by this monitor. {{Markdown}} supported.
 It will be enabled only if available for your organization.
 Please contact your Sumo Logic account team to learn more.
 - `alert_name` - (Optional) The display name when creating alerts.
 Monitor name will be used if `alert_name` is not provided.
 All template variables can be used in `alert_name` except `{{AlertName}}` and `{{ResultsJson}}`.
+- `notification_group_fields` - (Optional - Beta) Set of fields used to group data to create independent notifications and alerts.

 Additional data provided in state: